Connect with us

 This instant access to repairs and support will reduce downtime in the event of breakdowns and provide an added layer of certainty for drivers and passengers alike.

 AR and VR could also play a vital role when it comes to safety.
-AR can be used to enhance a driver’s perception of the road ahead and deliver critically important real-world info safely within the driver’s line of sight.
+For instance, AR can help prevent truck accidents on dangerous roads by enhancing a driver’s perception of the road ahead and safely delivering critically important real-world info within the driver’s line of sight.

 Intelligent Transport Systems (ITS)